PostgREST/postgrest/api.rst

 Bulk Call
 ---------

-It's possible to call a function in a bulk way, analoguosly to :ref:`bulk_insert`.
+It's possible to call a function in a bulk way, analogously to :ref:`bulk_insert`.
 To do this, you need to add the ``Prefer: params=multiple-objects`` header to your request.

 .. code-block:: http